joomengine/jcb-documentation/056-How-to-use-the-file-field-type-to-upload-a-file-in-JCB.md

 ---

-## 6. Understanding Why the File Isn’t Uploaded Yet
+## 6. Understanding Why the File Isn't Uploaded Yet

 **Timestamp:** [00:09:56](https://www.youtube.com/watch?v=o482sK4DxkM&t=00h09m56s)

-When saving an item, you’ll notice the file isn’t uploaded to your server yet.
+When saving an item, you'll notice the file isn't uploaded to your server yet.
-That’s because JCB doesn’t include **server-side upload logic** by default.
-You’ll need to:
+That's because JCB doesn't include **server-side upload logic** by default.
+You'll need to:

 * Validate the file
 * Move it to the desired folder